yext/docker-registry-proxy/README.md

   - PROXY_CONNECT_CONNECT_TIMEOUT : see [proxy_connect_connect_timeout](https://github.com/chobits/ngx_http_proxy_connect_module#proxy_connect_connect_timeout)
   - PROXY_CONNECT_SEND_TIMEOUT : see [proxy_connect_send_timeout](https://github.com/chobits/ngx_http_proxy_connect_module#proxy_connect_send_timeout)
 - Env `DISABLE_IPV6`: If set to `true`, prevents nginx from getting IPv6 addresses from the resolver, without needing a [custom resolver config](#custom_nginx_resolvers_configuration)
+- Env `CACHE_VALID_TIME`: Defaults to 60 days, can be used to set cache_valid_time in nginx config
+- Env `USE_PRIVATE_CA`: If you have an internal CA you would like to use instead of the self-signed certificates generated from `create_ca_cert.sh`
+- Env `CACHE_DIR`: Defaults to `/docker_mirror_cache` but you can use this to set a different cache directory
+- Env `CERTS_DIR`: Defaults to `/certs` but you can use this to set a different directory for the fullchain.pem and web.key files.

 ### Simple (no auth, all cache)
 ```bash